-In April 2007, the 47,000 square foot William D. Purser DC Center opens.
+In April 2007, the 47,000-square foot William D. Purser DC Center opens.
 This was the largest capital improvement project in this history of Logan at $22.7 million.
-The construction also includes the construction of a second campus entrance and a new central plaza area with fountain.
+The project also includes the construction of a second campus entrance and a new central plaza area with a fountain.
 The Purser Center hosts a variety of events including Logan graduations.

 Logan introduces two new online programs, the Doctorate of Health Professions Education and Master of Science in Health Informatics, and gains accreditation from the Higher Learning Commission.

 Logan the Leopard, the new face of the Logan community, was introduced at the University's inaugural Founder's Day event.